-St. Mary's also participates in the state funded voucher program and is affiliated with a Scholarship granting organization for help with tuition.
+St. Mary's also participates in the Indiana School Choice Scholarship Program and is affiliated with a Scholarship granting organization for help with tuition.
 If a parent is interested in any of these areas of assistance, please contact the office.